 The infamous white item

 It looked so luxurious in the showroom and you thought it would look fantastic in your living room.
 Then you realized you didn’t factor in all the things you love: red wine; chocolate; your fur baby’s dirty paws; your children’s sticky hands!
 [Aside: why is it that kids hands are always sticky?]

 Remember, if it’s white, it will get dirty – A LOT!
 If you are like me – you put on a clean, white shirt then get to work and wonder how that spot got there – then you probably shouldn’t own any white furnishings.
 No white sofas, comforters, fabrics or rugs… As long as you have no problem being extra-careful or enjoy additional cleaning.

 I would recommend white items for pet-free and children-free households.

-The remaining decorating blunders will be revealed in the next post!
-Tell me: Are you guilty of these common decor blunders?
+The remaining interior decorating blunders will be revealed in the next post!
+Tell me: Are you guilty of these common interior decorating blunders?
 How many of these can you relate to?
 Thank you, as always, for reading and sharing.